ken1286/ItsOver9000-UI2/README.md

 Proposal

 - What problem does your app solve?
 	A chess rating only tells you your estimated overall playing strength.
-One does not know where they are weak or strong.
+One does not know where they are weak.
-	Computer engines do not explain why a position is stronger than another.
+	Computer engines do not explain why a position is stronger than another

 - Be as specific as possible; how does your app solve the problem?
-	It’s Over 9000! determines your estimated playing strength during any given position of a chess game.
+	It's Over 9000! determines your estimated playing strength during different phases of a chess game!
 - What is the mission statement?
+	No fluff, just improve

 Features

 - What features are required for your minimum viable product?
+	Rank estimator, stats page, play-it out (best move?)
 - What features may you wish to put in a future release?
 - What do the top 3 similar apps do for their users?
-Frameworks - Libraries
+	They try to do everything!
+Too bad for them Frameworks - Libraries

 - What 3rd party frameworks/libraries are you considering using?